-Gwiazda’s poems, translations, essays, and reviews have appeared in many journals, including AGNI, Barrow Street, Chicago Review, Contemporary Literature, Denver Quarterly, Jacket2, The Nation, PN Review, Postmodern Culture, The Seattle Review, The Southern Review, the Times Literary Supplement, and XCP: Cross Cultural Poetics.
+Gwiazda’s essays, reviews, translations, and poems have appeared in many journals, including AGNI, Antioch Review, Asymptote, Barrow Street, Barzkah, The Brooklyn Rail, Chicago Review, Colorado Review, Contemporary Literature, Copper Nickel, Denver Quarterly, Drunken Boat, Granta, Hotel Amerika, Jacket, Jacket2, Journal of European Studies, Journal of Modern Literature, Laurel Review, Mantis, Modern Philology, Modernism/Modernity, The Nation, Pleiades, PN Review, Poetry Salzburg Review, Postmodern Culture, Prelude, Rain Taxi Review of Books, The Seattle Review, Seneca Review, Smartish Pace, 6×6, The Southern Review, Talisman, the TLS, Translation Review, Tripwire, The Wolf, and XCP: Cross Cultural Poetics.

 Gwiazda is a Professor of English at the University of Maryland Baltimore County (UMBC).
 He has received grants and fellowships from the PEN American Center (Translation Fund), the National Humanities Center (Summer Institute in Literary Studies), the Andrew W. Mellon Foundation, and UMBC’s Dresher Center for the Humanities.
 In the fall of 2008 he was a Writer-in-Residence at the James Merrill House in Stonington, Connecticut.
 In 2012-2014 he was a Visiting Scholar at the Humanities Center of the University of Pittsburgh.
 He has read his work on NPR and was featured in 60 Writers/60 Places, a film by Luca Dipierro and Michael Kimball (2009).